A Riga art nouveau walking tour is one of the highlights of things to do in Riga. It’s absolutely stunning!

 If you’d like to explore the Art Nouveau district with a guide and learn about the history, this option is for you.
 A typical tour takes 2 hours and starts at 10 a.m.
 If you’re staying in the Old Town, there’s a free pick-up service.
 Otherwise, you meet with the guide on the spot.

 - Some of the world’s most beautiful art nouveau buildings

 - Exploring the famous and charming Albert Street and Elizabeth Street

 I recommend this Riga Art Nouveau walking tour from Get Your Guide.

 DIY walking tour

 If you’d rather do your own Riga Art Nouveau walking tour, it’s very easy.
 The Art Nouveau district is located 20 minutes walk from the Old Town.
 It’s spread over a few parallel streets.
 You won’t get hear the history behind the buildings while you’re there, but you can read up on it before you visit.

-Art Nouveau is an artistic movement that started in Western Europe and the USA around 1890 until 1910.
-It is characterized by decorative art, design and architecture and inspired by nature, women and symbols & the supernatural.
+Art Nouveau is an artistic movement that started in Western Europe and the U.S. from 1890-1910.
+It is characterised by decorative art, design and architecture and inspired by nature, women and symbols & the supernatural.